hove-io/navitia/documentation/slate/source/includes/objects.md

 There are lots of ISO 8601 libraries in every kind of language that you should use before breaking down <https://youtu.be/-5wpm-gesOY>

+### Iso-date

+The date are represented in ISO 8601 "YYYYMMDD" string

 Public transport objects
 ------------------------